-Spartan Alert (MU Alert) messages may be sent to campus e-mail addresses, external e-mail addresses, and text- enabled devices.
-If you have any concerns about the validity of a MU alert message, call University Safety, 260-982-5999 or Parkview Police and Public Safety at 260-266-1800.
+Spartan Alert (MU Alert messages may be sent to campus e-mail addresses, external e-mail addresses, and text-enabled devices.
+If you have any concerns about the validity of a MU Alert message, call University Safety, 260-982-5999 or Parkview Police and Public Safety at 260-266-1800.

-This contact information; students'/faculty/staff mobile phone numbers and contact information for their emergency contacts, will be collected by going to ChetNet via the University Website>Spartan Alert Sign up for messages.
-University safety will send emails to students/faculty/staff explaining how to sign up throughout the academic year and will direct faculty/staff at new employee orientation.
+This contact information is automatically loaded for students' upon enrollment with the university.
+For faculty/staff mobile phone numbers and contact information for their emergency contacts, will be collected by going to ChetNet via the University Website>Spartan Alert Sign-up for messages.
+University Safety will send emails explaining how to sign up throughout the academic year and will direct faculty/staf at new employee orientation.

-In accordance with the Higher Education Opportunity act, on an annual basis, the University Emergency Management and Safety Committee will coordinate, plan, and conduct at least one test of the emergency response and evacuation procedures, including a test of the mass emergency notifications system.
+In accordance with the Higher Education Opportunity Act, on an annual basis, the University Emergency Management and Safety Committee will coordinate, plan, and conduct at least one test of the emergency response and evacuation procedures, including a test of the mass emergency notification system.
 The test may involve all portions of the campus or a segment thereof.
-The intent of the drill is to assess and evaluate the effectiveness of the University's emergency plans and capabilities.
-Some drills will be announced and well-publicized to the campus community prior to the event, while others may be unannounced.
+The intent of the drill is to assess and evaluate the effectiveness of the University's emergency plan and capabilities.
+Some drills will be announced and well publicized to the campus community prior to the event, while others may be unannounced.